jonathan-milan-pollock/demos/tools/markdown/dev.md

 - use ems instead of px for measurement
 - use a for links to other pages and button for actions
 - don't put href on anchor tags causes the page to reload
-- only export what is needed from utils index.ts files
 - names of variables and functions for Observables should end with $

 ---